kammitama5/kammitama5.github.io/_posts/2017-4-15-Saturday-April-15th.md

 sayHello()

 /*2.  makeHeading
-Define a function makeHeading that takes one parparameter surrounds it inside <h1> and </h1> and returns the combination as its output
+Define a function makeHeading that takes one parameter surrounds it inside <h1> and </h1> and returns the combination as its output
 */